Summary of Significant Accounting Policies (Policies)

 Significant Accounting Policies

-Except for the new lease standard adopted on July 1, 2019 described above, there have been no changes to the Company’s significant accounting policies from those described in Note 1 to the Company’s audited consolidated financial statements included in the Company’s Annual Report on Form 10-K for the fiscal year ended June 30, 2019.
+Except for the New Revenue Standard adopted on July 1, 2018, there have been no changes to the Company’s significant accounting policies from those described in Note 1 to the Company’s audited consolidated financial statements included in the Company’s Annual Report on Form 10-K for the fiscal year ended June 30, 2018.

 Disclosure of accounting policy pertaining to new accounting pronouncements that may impact the entity's financial reporting.
 Includes, but is not limited to, quantification of the expected or actual impact.